Application Instructions

 • Required MELAB score is 84.

-International students interested in a CCAPS graduate program should contact the International Student and Scholar Service office for information on visa status.
+International students interested in the Master of Professional Studies in ADDC or IBH should contact the International Student and Scholar Service for information on visa status.

 Taking a Course Before Admission